mpv-player/mpv/DOCS/man/options.rst

     ``--vid=no`` or ``--video=no`` or ``--no-video`` disables video playback.
     (The latter variant does not work with the client API.)

-    If vudeo is disabled, mpv will try to download the audio only if media is streamed with youtube-dl, because it saves bandwidth.
+    If video is disabled, mpv will try to download the audio only if media is streamed with youtube-dl, because it saves bandwidth.
 This is done by setting the ytdl_format to "bestaudio/best" in the ytdl_hook.lua script.